5. Visualization

 • Save As… (Ctrl-S): Save the rendered image to a file.
 The file format is inferred from the file name extension.
 When the ImageMagick software is installed, additional file formats beyond those natively supported by the Qt library become available.

 • Copy Image (Ctrl-C): Copy the rendered image to the clipboard for pasting it into another application.
-This requires support from the receiving applications, but many applications like document editors or web browsers are.
+This requires support from the receiving application, which is the case for many common applications like document editors and web browsers.

 • Copy dump image command (Ctrl-D): Copy the current dump image and dump_modify commands to the clipboard so they can be pasted into a LAMMPS input file in either the included text editor window or some other text editor.
 This allows the current visualization settings to be reproduced during a simulation run, including in the slide show viewer.